aragon/osx/UPDATE_CHECKLIST.md

 ### Configuration updates

 - [ ] Take the addresses from this file `packages/contracts/deployed_contracts.json`
-- [ ] Update `active_contracts.json` with the new deployed addresses
+- [ ] Update the deployment in the `@aragon/osx-commons-config` package found here: [https://github.com/aragon/osx-commons/tree/develop/configs](https://github.com/aragon/osx-commons/tree/develop/configs)
 - [ ] Update `packages/contracts/Releases.md` with the new deployed addresses
 - [ ] Add a Github Release with the version number as tag and the defined content (check previous releases for reference)

-### ManagingDAO
+### Management DAO Proposal

-If the deployer **is not** allowed to create a new proposal in the managing DAOs' multisig the script creates a new file `packages/contracts/managingDAOTX.json`
+If the deployer **is not** allowed to create a new proposal in the management DAOs' multisig the script creates a new file `packages/contracts/managementDAOTX.json`

 - [ ] Verify the transaction to include the necessary actions
 - [ ] Take this file and send it to a party that can create a proposal and let them create it